UK to join China-backed Asian development bank

 “This is the UK’s sovereign decision.
 We hope and expect that the UK will use its voice to push for adoption of high standards,” he said.

-One source, who has direct knowledge of the discussions, said one of the concerns for South Korea was that the country would not be given sufficient representation in the bank.

-“China is reported to be holding 50 percent,” the source said.
-“And if that’s the case, there’s a likelihood that Korea will end up being a minor member.”

-Writing by William Schomberg; additional reporting by David Chance in WASHINGTON; Brenda Goh in SHANGHAI and Choonsik Yoo in Seoul; Editing by Cynthia Osterman and Raju Gopalakrishnan
+Writing by William Schomberg; additional reporting by David Chance in Washington; Editing by Cynthia Osterman